StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Introduction

-To mitigate this issue, we propose a structure- and spectrum-preserving token-merging framework tailored to SAM-style architectures, called StructSAM.
-StructSAM (i) identifies boundary-critical tokens using a lightweight energy score computed from first-order finite differences on the encoder feature map~\cite{ziou1998edge,forsyth2002computer}, inspired by connections to spectral graph energy~\cite{balakrishnan2004energy,gutman2006laplacian}.
+To mitigate this issue, we propose a \textit{structure}- and \textit{spectrum-preserving} token-merging framework tailored to SAM-style architectures, called StructSAM.
+Our method, as demonstrated in Figure~\ref{fig:fullpage}, (i) identifies boundary-critical tokens using a lightweight energy score computed from first-order finite differences on the encoder feature map~\cite{ziou1998edge,forsyth2002computer}, inspired by connections to spectral graph energy~\cite{balakrishnan2004energy,gutman2006laplacian}.
 Tokens near object boundaries exhibit large feature gradients and are therefore protected from merging, while tokens in visually flat regions can be safely merged.
-Building on this distinction, StructSAM (ii) groups tokens into grid-based cells and ranks cells by flatness to select mergeable regions with spatial coherence, and (iii) merges tokens within selected cells toward low-energy destinations while explicitly unmerging to recover the original token resolution required by SAM’s mask decoder.
-When box prompts are available, a prompt-aware variant further restricts aggressive merging to tokens outside the prompted region for additional speedups.
-Finally, we show that our merging strategy admits a spectral graph-theoretic interpretation~\cite{jin2020graph,tran2024accelerating}, under which it provably preserves intrinsic spectral properties of the original token space under mild conditions, offering a principled explanation for its stability and effectiveness.
+Building on this distinction, StructSAM (ii) groups tokens into grid-based cells and ranks cells by flatness to select mergeable regions with spatial coherence, and (iii) merges tokens within selected cells toward low-energy destinations while explicitly unmerging to recover the original token resolution required by SAM's mask decoder.
+When (iv) box prompts are available, a prompt-aware variant further restricts aggressive merging to tokens outside the prompted region for additional speedups.
+Finally, we show that our merging one admits a spectral graph-theoretic interpretation~\cite{jin2020graph,tran2024accelerating}, under which it provably preserves intrinsic spectral properties of the original token space under mild conditions, offering a principled explanation for its stability and effectiveness.